kinecosystem/kin-website-docs/docs/documentation/appreciation-module-options-menu-ios.md

 ## Sample App

-The `KinAppreciationModuleOptionsMenuSampleApp` covers the entire functionality of the `KinAppreciationModuleOptionsMenu` and serves as a detailed example of how to use the module.
+`KinAppreciationModuleOptionsMenuSampleApp` covers the entire functionality of `KinAppreciationModuleOptionsMenu` and serves as a detailed example of how to use the module.
 The sample app source code can be found [here](https://github.com/kinecosystem/kin-appreciation-module-options-menu-ios/tree/master/KinAppreciationModuleOptionsMenuSampleApp).

 The sample app can also be installed through CocoaPods.